-We propose that investors care about perceived managerial honesty and are even willing to invest with the CEO claiming lower returns if their assessment of that CEO's commitment to honesty is sufficiently high.
-There are two interpretations of this result, which we test in Experiment 2.
+Suppose that we find that investors care about perceived managerial honesty and are even willing to invest with the CEO claiming lower returns if their assessment of that CEO's commitment to honesty is sufficiently high.
+There would be two interpretations of this result, which we test in Experiment 2.